Let’s start with the basic fundamentals of AI. What better place to start than the origins of the term “Artificial Intelligence”.

 I’d like to leave you with one closing thought on HALs AI fundamental primer.

-When we finally achieve AGI and we ask HAL for the answer to “the ultimate question of life, the universe and everything”, do you think we are going to get this response or something more intriguing?
+If Sci-Fi becomes a reality and AGI moves past the realm of theory.
+We might be able to ask HAL for the answer to “the ultimate question of life, the universe and everything”, do you think we are going to get this response or something more intriguing?

 > HAL: The answer to the ultimate question of life, the universe and everything is… 42!